ossilator/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 For example, you can get the current
 DMA hardware pointer via ``runtime->status->hw_ptr``.

+// FIXME: DMA application pointer is not explained.
 The DMA application pointer can be referred via ``runtime->control``, which points to a struct snd_pcm_mmap_control record.
 However, accessing this value directly is not recommended.